csc-training/summerschool/intro-to-hpc/docs/04-working-in-supercomputers.md

 </div>

-# Make {.section}
+# Building applications {.section}

 # Compiling and linking

 <div class=column>
 - A compiler turns a source code file into an object file that contains machine code that can be executed by the processor
 - A linker combines several compiled object files into a single executable file
-- Together, compiling and linking can be called building
+- Together, compiling and linking is called building
 </div>
 <div class=column>
 ![](img/building.svg){.center}